 Deployment Document testing allows you to confirm that the deployment documents generated by hamlet match what you expect.
 You can define a test case in your solution which tests the contents of the documents.
 For example, you can test that the name of resource matches what you expect or test the value of a specific parameter.
 This facility is now being used in hamlet development to provide a method of unit testing of the deployment documents that we generate.

-To help support testing, we've also introduced the concept of inputsources.
-The default input source composite uses your CMDB to generate a composite blueprint which is then processed to generate your documents.
-The mock input source is a new input source which uses templates in the engine itself ( including plugins ) to generate the blueprint which will be used by the engine to generate deployment documents.
+input source is a new input source which uses templates in the engine itself ( including plugins ) to generate the blueprint which will be used by the engine to generate deployment documents.

-When using the mock input source, scenarios give you the ability to load all of our input sources through engine freemarker files.
+input source, scenarios give you the ability to load all of our input sources through engine freemarker files.

 See the awstest library as part of our AWS plugin for some examples.